RAbeyrathna/T2A2-Game-Library-API/README.md

 Finally we have the `game_platform` model which stores the foreign keys of both the *game_id* and the associated *platform_id*.
 This is set up identically to the `game_genre` model.

 ## R9: Database Relations

 > Discuss how database relations are implemented within the application.

-The Users table is central to the application, with each user identified by a unique user_id (PK).
-Users are related to user_library through a one-to-one relationship, as each user can have a single library and a library can only be associated with a single user.
+The `Users` table is central to the application, with each user identified by a unique *user_id* (PK).
+Users are related to `user_library` through a one-to-one relationship, as each user can have a single library and a library can only be associated with a single user.
+The diagram also represents how the relationship between users and `user_library` is one and only one, meaning that a user can have one and only one library and a single library can only relate back to one and only one user.

-The user_library itself is then related to the library_item table through a zero-to-many relationship, as the library itself can have several library_items, which represent entries that a user would have in their game library.
-The user_library's primary key (user_library_id) is passed to the library_item table as a foreign key.
+The `user_library` itself is then related to the library_item table through a zero-to-many relationship, as the library itself can have several library_items, which represent entries that a user would have in their game library.
+The user_library's primary key (*user_library_id*) is passed to the `library_item` table as a foreign key.

+The `library_item` table acts as each individual library entry that users can make in the application and stores data such as the game and associated library, as well as the score and status of said game.

+The `library_item` table is related through the `user_library` table back to the users table, through a one to many relationship, as a user can have many library items but a library item can only belong to a single user.
+The `user_library` acts as a junction between these to faciliate that relationship.

-The library_item and games table also have a zero-to-many relationship as a game can be apart of zero or many library entries, however the library entry itself can only associate to a single game at a time.
-The library_item table also takes the primary key of game_id from the games table as a foreign key.
+The `library_item` and `games` table also have a zero-to-many relationship as a game can be apart of zero or many library entries, however the library entry itself can only associate to a single game at a time.
+The `library_item` table also takes the primary key of *game_id* from the `games` table as a foreign key.

 As such, each library entry belongs to a single library and is associated to only one user and a particular game.